indieweb/wordpress-indieauth/readme.txt

 * Updating of settings configuration
 * Improved default for user who gets to identify as root of site.
 * Introduce Refresh Token Functionality
+* Create was not pre-checked in new selections when offered as an option.

 = 4.0.0 =